Skip to contents

 }

-mcp_embed(card_app) is the convenience helper for dynamic server-side contexts where a live session already exists.
+mcp_embed(card_app) is the shorthand for dynamic server-side contexts where a live session already exists.

-The returned host object also exposes read-only reactives so the outer Shiny app can observe the embedded card:
+The host object exposes read-only reactives, so the outer Shiny app can watch the embedded card:

 server <- function(input, output, session) {